 Even if you work from home, you'll occasionally need to meet clients face-to-face.
 Your options:

-• Bookable meeting rooms — the professional choice.
-Airedale House at £20/hr with free parking, or city centre rooms from £15–£50/hr at Wizu, Regus, and others
+- Bookable meeting rooms — the professional choice. a Leeds provider at £20/hr with free parking, or city centre rooms from £15–£50/hr at Wizu, Regus, and others

 If you have a virtual office, your provider usually offers meeting rooms you can book as needed.
 This is far more cost-effective than maintaining permanent meeting space.